MarkCopyAI/full-stack-developer-test/README.md

 ## 3. Create a scalable system to create pages for these templates (and more)

-This means that a single JavaScript file will be used for the 3 templates but it will be accesse through 3 different URLs.
+This means that a single JavaScript file will be used for the 3 templates but it will be accessed through 3 different URLs.
 Example:

 - /template/blog-paragraph
 - /template/blog-idea